Small-Bodies-Node/catch-apis/README.md

    Note: `source _initial_setup` is an idempotent process of readying your dev environment, so you can call it liberally.

-3. Run `_start_dev_api` to start the flask api directly in development mode.
+3. Run `_develop_apis` to start the flask api directly in development mode.
 [Nodemon](https://www.npmjs.com/package/nodemon) is used here to watch for file changes as you develop.
 (You'll thus need to have node and nodemon installed; if you prefer then you can just call `python3 -m src/app_entry.py` directly and restart it whenever you make changes in development.)

+4. Run `_develop_workers` to start a single worker that logs to console so you can develop it.

-4. If in the course of your development you add new package dependencies, don't forget to 'freeze' your changes by running `_freeze_requirements` while in the `.venv`, and commit those changes.
+5. If in the course of your development you add new package dependencies, don't forget to add them to your `requirements.txt` file.
+However, do not directly 'freeze' installed packages to `requirements.txt`, else you'll overwrite some carefully set package links.

-5. To test the routes, there is a crude `_test_routes` script that prints out the result of making local http requests to the defined routes.
-This will be augmented/replaced with proper end-to-end tests soon.
+6. To test the routes, there is a crude `_test_routes` script that prints out the result of making local http requests to the defined routes.

-6. Go to `localhost:5001/catch/docs` to see the swagger documentation for the API
+7. Go to `localhost:5003/catch-local/docs` to see the swagger documentation for the API

 ### RUNNING IN PRODUCTION

 The production version of the API uses gunicorn to start the workers that serve content according to the python-flask configurations.
-This is controlled by the script `_gunicorn_manager`, with one of the following arguments: `start, stop, restart, status`.
+This is controlled by the script `_gunicorn_manager`, with one of the following arguments: start, stop, restart, status.

-You also need to manager async workers that listen for tasks on the redis server.
+You also need to manage async workers that listen for tasks on the redis server.
 Such workers are operated using the `_worker_manager` script.
+These workers are daemonized using `pm2` production.

 ### GIT WORKFLOW